HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 `yieldplotlib` contains scripts for generating common plots used in yield code visualizations.
-These allow users to instantly compare AYO and EXOSIMS results as motivated by the rapid progress of HWO's architecture trade studies.
+These allow users to instantly compare AYO and EXOSIMS results as motivated by the rapid progress of HWO's ongoing architecture trade studies.
 These scripts also function as examples for users who want to adapt the generic `yieldplotlib` methods to generate bespoke visualizations.